 Each SIPit is open to anyone with a working SIP implementation.
 The goal of the events is to refine both the protocol and its implementations.
 SIPit is a driving force shaping SIP into a globally interoperable protocol for real time Internet communication services.

 Currently, SIPit is held every 18 to 24 months.
 Different companies or organizations host each event, and each host chooses the venue.

-The SIP Forum coordinates these events (Robert Sparks is the current coordinator).
+The SIP Forum coordinates these events (Chris Wendt and Robert Sparks are the current coordinators).

 - Summaries from previous SIPits